murrayk/postgis-integration-test-example/README.md

 >> Using the main project flyway scripts for testing.

 >>This recreates the  database schema from scratch for each test.
-It is clear at all times what state a database is in and is the same version you are using in production.
+It is clear what state a database is in and the version you are using.
 ```java
     private void flywayCreateFreshSchema() {
         Flyway flyway = new Flyway();